enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 subclasses of the abstract base class, ``EnzoEquationOfState``.
 The class has a number of responsibilities.
 Currently the only concrete subclass of ``EnzoEquationOfState`` is the ``EnzoEOSIdeal`` class which encapsulates the properties of an ideal, adiabatic gas.
+This class can optionally support use of the dual-energy formalism (For details about the currently expected implementation of the dual-energy formalism see :ref:`using-vlct-de` ).

 The ``EnzoEquationOfState`` has the following interface: